Planning-Inspectorate/infrastructure-tooling/README.md

 The build agents are set up using Packer templates.
 Therer are 2 pipelines that run using Microsoft Hosted agents.
 One to build the image, and one to clean up any old images.

+The Packer templates can be found within the `packer/azure-agents` folder.
+The `tools.sh` script contains the setup instructions for the image.

 Once the image has been created, the regular CD pipeline can be run to update the Azure Scale Set with the new image.